edwinhrj/video-game-recommender/README.md

 ## Evaluation and Results

-- We used a temporal train-test split simulating real-world conditions.
+- Used a temporal train-test split simulating real-world conditions.
 - The predicted ratings serve as ground truth but may introduce some noise due to domain mismatch of the transformer model.
 - LightGCN outperformed other models, likely because it captures community relationships in the user-game interaction graph.
 - Popularity bias exists due to thresholding, favoring popular games but necessary for denser graph structures.